appgen/main/readme.md

 ## How to

+Clone like so.

     git clone --recursive git@github.com:appgen/main.git appgen

+With nested submodules, you'll probably want to commit a few submodules after you've made a bunch of changes.

+    ./commit

 ## Architecture
 AppGen is divided into three major parts, each of which is a submodule